Sphereon-Opensource/SIOP-OID4VP/README.md

 ````

-#### OP Authentication Request verification
+#### OP Auth Request verification

-The Authentication Request from the RP in the form of a URI or JWT string needs to be verified.
+The Auth Request from the RP in the form of a URI or JWT string needs to be verified by the OP.
 The
 verifyAuthenticationRequest method of the OP class takes care of this.
 As input it expects either the URI or the JWT
 string together with optional verify options.
 IF a JWT is supplied it will use the JWT directly, if a URI is provided it
 will internally parse the URI and extract/resolve the jwt.
 The options can contain an optional nonce, which means the
 request will be checked against the supplied nonce, otherwise the supplied nonce is only checked for presence.
 Normally
 the OP doesn't know. the nonce beforehand so this option can be left out.

-The verified authentication request object returned again contains the Authentication Request payload, the DID
+The verified Auth Request object returned again contains the Authentication Request payload, the DID
 resolution result, including DID document of the RP, the issuer (DID of RP) and the signer (the DID verification method
 that signed).
 The verification method will throw an error if something is of with the JWT, or if the JWT has not been
 signed by the DID of the RP.